 Holmes Beach downtown art walks: various locations, Holmes Beach

-Holmes Beach art walk will be 5:30-7:30 p.m.
-April 11.
+Holmes Beach art walks are 5:30-7:30 p.m.
+March 14 and April 11.
 Eleven participating galleries, and dozens of artists, include Island Gallery West, Arts for the Earth, Fukinsei Art Lab, SteamDesigns, Libby's Island Jewelry, Beach Life AMI, Anna Maria Island Art League, Artists' Guild Gallery, Restless Natives, and The Sidebar Gallery and Island Tattoo.
 Information: 941-779-9108 or Melissa@SteamDesigns.com.

 Coquina Beach Market, 2650 Gulf Drive S., Bradenton Beach

 Come and stroll the Beach Market at Coquina Beach 10 a.m.-4 p.m.
 Sundays through April 27.
 The market features fresh produce, arts and crafts, jewelry, local artists, apparel, pottery, purses, collectibles, health and beauty items and more.
 Food and beverages are available for purchase.
 Information: Nancy Ambrose at 941-518-4431.

 Variety show: Terra Siesta Mobile Home Park: Woods Hall, 8200 Nancy Lane, Ellenton